Howard is an avid short story reader who likes to help others find and understand stories.

-Here are some famous western short stories that are available to read online.
+Here are some famous western short stories, some of which can be read online.
 I hope you find a new favorite western here.
 Enjoy your reading!

 When Jeff Anderson got married, he quit his job as town marshal and moved with his wife to a small ranch.
 One Sunday morning he visits the new marshal, Billy, whom he recommended for the job.
 Jeff has been getting some pressure from the mayor and council to resume his duties.
 Billy is aware of the complaints against him.
 He's been having problems with Hank Fetterman, a man whom Jeff had run-ins with during his time as marshal.